mwaykole/vdiff/docs/dev-doc/04-engine.md

-# VDiffEngine Deep Dive
+# DFastLLMEngine Deep Dive

-This document explains the `VDiffEngine` class - the heart of vdiff.
+This document explains the `DFastLLMEngine` class - the heart of dfastllm.

 ## What is the Engine?